Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

 - malloc / calloc
 - unions

-## Video 67: Bithacks
+## Video 69: Bithacks
 - set 6th bit to 1 :   x = (1<<6) | x
 - clear 6th bit :       x = ~(1 << 6) & x
 - toggle 6th bit :    x = ( 1 << 6) ^ x
 - masked copy from B to A:  A = (B & M) | (A & ~M)

-## Video 68: Code Review: "Cube2: Sauerbraten"
+## Video 70: Code Review: "Cube2: Sauerbraten"
 - understand a complex legacy C++ code base
 - use clang-tidy modernize to see suggestions
 - how to approach refactoring

+## Video 71: clang-tidy plugin development
+    - clang-query
+    - AST matchers
+    - fixit hints
+    - Transformer/Rewrite Rules

-## Video 69: Understand WinAPI Code
+## Video 72: Understand WinAPI Code

-## Video 70: SOLID - Design Principles
+## Video 73: SOLID - Design Principles
 - Single Responsibility
     - a function should only do one thing
 - Open/Closed